draescherl/draescherl.github.io/content/posts/wireguard.md

 Two files will now have been created : `privatekey` and `publickey`.

 {{< notice warning >}}
-No matter what, NEVER share your private key with anyone
+No matter what, NEVER share your private key with anyone.
 {{< /notice >}}